praeclarumjj3/BackBone-Profile/README.md

 ## 5. Results

-All the experiments are performed on a single **12 GB GeForce RTX 2080 Ti** with a `batch size=1` and 300 iterations.
+All the experiments are performed with a `batch size=1` and 300 iterations.

 ### Inference Time (GPU)

-- All the experiments are performed on a single **12 GB GeForce RTX 2080 Ti**.
+- All the experiments are performed individually on a single **12 GB GeForce RTX 2080 Ti** and a single **12GB TitanXP**.

 - For `25 iterations` at the start, the period is considered as a [GPU-warm-up session](https://deci.ai/the-correct-way-to-measure-inference-time-of-deep-neural-networks/).